chenyenchung/personal_site/content/post/2019-04-02-be-a-detextive.md

 Awesome CV has a louder design than Modern CV.
-It caught my attention but at the same time makes it harder to add content that was beyond its original design and make it fit.
-The vanilla version looks quite software engineering oriented and publication list seems not to be a major concern.
+It caught my attention but at the same time makes it harder to add content that was beyond its original design and to make it blend in.
+The vanilla version looks quite designed for programmers and publication list seems not to be a major concern of the design.

 Nonetheless, people like me who tie their lives with publications have nothing to worry about, because in the amazing and vast open source community, there is almost always someone who is way better than you who sufferred and fixed your issue years ago.
-Indeed, I soon find
+Indeed, I soon found
 [a fork](https://github.com/aminmkhan/Awesome-CV) that formats publications beautifully.